AndrewEllis93/Print-Tuning-Guide/README.md

                 - On V2/Trident, heat soak for 2+ hours, [square your gantry](https://discord.com/channels/460117602945990666/472450547534921729/854120317299064852) and [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
 This helps to remove tension in your gantry, and can improve your mesh/first layer.
                     - These instructions are for V2, but the process should be similar for Trident.
                 - On all CoreXY printers: [de-rack](https://www.youtube.com/watch?v=cOn6u9kXvy0).
+                - If you are using dual X rails, **make sure they are properly aligned with each other.** This can cause first layer issues across X that mesh can't compensate for.

     - If you are using a V2:
         - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as G32 clears bed meshes by default.